prowriting/prowritingaid.csharp/docs/AsyncHtmlResultApi.md

 <a name="asynchtmlresultgetresult"></a>
 # **AsyncHtmlResultGetResult**
-> HtmlAnalysisResponse AsyncHtmlResultGetResult (string taskId)
+> AsyncResponseHtmlAnalysisResponse AsyncHtmlResultGetResult (string taskId)